 The following quotation comes from the Imperial Gazetteer of Scotland, edited by John Marius Wilson and published in 1868.
 This reference was found in volume II, page 11:

 "The parish church is ancient, but was repaired about 22 years ago, and contains 476 sittings.
 There is a Free church: attendance, 360 ...
 There is also an United Presbyterian church, with an attendance of 280 ...
 The church at Greenlaw, and chapels respectively at Lambden, and on the old manor of Halyburton, belonged, till the Reformation, to the monks of Kelso.
 The ruins of the two chapels have not long disappeared."

 Rutherfurd's Southern Counties Register and Directory of 1866 lists the following non-conformist churches:

 There may have been other non-conformist churches at different times.

 The parish church (Church of Scotland) has parish registers dating from 1699.
-Old Parish Registers (before 1855) are held in the General Register Office for Scotland in Edinburgh, and copies on microfilm may be consulted in local libraries and in LDS Family History Centres around the world.
-Later parish registers (after 1855) are often held in the National Archives of Scotland as are any records of non-conformist churches in the area (often unfilmed and unindexed, and only available there).
+Old Parish Registers (before 1855) are held in the National Records of Scotland in Edinburgh, and copies on microfilm may be consulted in local libraries and in LDS Family History Centres around the world.
+Later parish registers (after 1855) are often held in the National Records of Scotland as are any records of non-conformist churches in the area (often unfilmed and unindexed, and only available there).

 The LDS Family History Library catalogue lists a microfilm of Record of members, 1847-1848 of the Greenlaw branch of the LDS church, which will hopefully therefore be available to view in LDS family history centres around the world.